joost-morsink/Identity/docs/idprov/README.md

 The `ReflectedIdentityProvider` default implementation takes care of calls to `Create<Person, K>(K value)` and `Create<K>(Type type, K value` (where `type == typeof(Person)`) , by converting the `K` valued parameter to `int` and passing it to the `PersonId` method.
 The `Translate` methods build on these `Create` methods.

+#### Generation
+Generation of new and unique identity values may be supported by deriving classes.
+The base class uses reflection to find methods with the `IIdentity<T> MethodName(T)` signature and attributed with `[Generator]`.
+These methods should provide the caller with new and unique identity values for supported types.

 ### GenericIdentityProvider
 This utility class provides an implementation for `IIdentityProvider` that is able to generate identity values for _any_ type.